Decreasing-term life insurance can help you to ensure there are no mortgage repayment worries left behind for your family if you die.

 It’s important to note that your premiums will rise due to the extra level of insurance, so you will want to take this into account before adding critical illness insurance to your policy.

 As well as being a great option for those looking to have a stable mortgage repayment insurance option that will always cover the amount in line with how much is being paid on the mortgage, decreasing-term policies may also be great if you’re starting a family.

 It is worth noting that decreasing-term life insurance is not suitable if you have an interest only mortgage.
-As the capital debt, that is the amount you initially borrowed, is only repaid at the end of the mortgage term, and decreasing insurance won’t cover you for the full amount.
+The balance of an interest only mortgage doesn’t reduce and stays the same until the end of the term, so decreasing insurance won’t cover you for the full amount.

 As the amount you’re covered for decreases over time it is important to check that the level of interest you are paying on your premiums is in line with how much your cover will depreciate versus your outstanding mortgage debt.